Home Tips How to starch a skirt

 1. Pour some cold water into a glass and add 5 g of potato starch.

-2. Mix thoroughly, break all the lumps.
+2. Mix thoroughly, breaking up all lumps.

-6. You should get "jelly" from starch.
+6. You should get a “jelly” made from starch.

 How to starch a tulle skirt